Las Ventanas al Paraiso, A Rosewood Resort

 San Jose del Cabo Art Walk

-Wind your way through the colorful back streets of San Jose del Cabo as galleries open their doors to tourists and art lovers for a fantastic cultural extravaganza.
+Wind your way through the colourful back streets of San Jose del Cabo as galleries open their doors to tourists and art lovers for a fantastic cultural extravaganza.
 Grab a glass of local wine as you stroll and admire works by renowned local artists.

 The Todos Santos Experience

 Experience the 'magical town' of Todos Santos like a local.
-Our guide will introduce you to the history of this celebrated town, rich in art, music and delicious Baja cuisine including local specialties from fresh fish tacos to aged tequilas!
+Our guide will introduce you to the history of this celebrated town, rich in art, music and delicious Baja cuisine including local specialities from fresh fish tacos to aged tequilas!

 Turtle release experience in Los Cabos

 Get involved with the conservation efforts to preserve the sea turtle species in Los Cabos; learn about the habitats and about the turtles themselves before assisting with their release into the waters to ensure they reach safety.

 Soar over Baja California on this exhilarating zip lining adventure, reaching speeds of up to 60mph.
 Feel your heart pounding as you zoom from verdant lands to stark desert in this beautiful protected part of Los Cabos.

 Mexico City, San Miguel de Allende & Los Cabos

 - Ultra-luxurious properties throughout, offering highly attentive service and elegant acommodation

 - Combine buzzing markets, ancient ruins and impressive cathedrals with whale-watching and poolside lounging